IsaKiko/D3-visualising-data/02-css.md

 > ## Create and use your own class {.challenge}
 >
-> Create a class called 'description'.
+> Create a class called 'description' and a 'div' element with text that has this class.
-> Left bound, dark gray, font size, certain width on the page, padding around
+> Make the text dark gray with a custom font size.
-> ...also, write some text so it wraps around.
+> Add a black border just on the left side of the 'div' and add padding around the text.
-> If you like, play with the heading, until you like how it looks.
+> Try adding in enough text so that it wraps over multiple lines, and then set the width of the 'div' to different values.
->
+> Try setting the background color of the 'div' element.
-> Optional: Set background of body to purple and text to white
+> If you like, play with the 'title' class as well, until you like how it looks.